Nezha: Legend

-According to Fengshen Yanyi, Nezha was born during the Shang dynasty in a military fortress at Chentang Pass.
-His father was military commander Li Jing, who later became the "Pagoda-wielding Heavenly King".
+According to Fengshen Yanyi, Nezha was born during the Shang dynasty in a military fortress at Chentang Pass, as the incarnation of Lingzhu Zi (灵珠子), who is destined to assist King Wu of Zhou in the upcoming war against the Shang.
+His father was a military commander Li Jing, who later became the "Pagoda-wielding Heavenly King".
 Nezha's mother, Lady Yin, gave birth to a ball of flesh after gestating for three years and six months.
-Li Jing thought that his wife had given birth to a demon and attacked the ball with his sword.
+Li Jing thought his wife had given birth to a demon and attacked the ball with his sword.
 The ball split open, and Nezha jumped out as a boy instead of an infant.
-Nezha could speak and walk immediately after birth.
+Nezha could jump and walk immediately after birth.
 He was later accepted by the immortal Taiyi Zhenren as a student.
 He had two older brothers, Jinzha, a disciple of Wenshu Guangfa Tianzun, and Muzha.